-Set on a small pond, this tiny house is brightly colored and resembles a small dollhouse.
-Located next to one of the park’s lesser-used entrances, it’s worth a walk out this way to see this teeny little monument.
-It’s also situated next to a small mini-mountain you can walk around, with a little waterfall.
+Set on a small pond, this quaint, brightly coloured house resembles a doll’s house.
+Located next to one of the lesser-used entrances, Casita del Pescador is in a relatively quiet area of the park.
+It’s also situated next to a hill you can explore and features a little waterfall.

-These enclosed gardens have a very special feature: peacocks.
-Set off to the side of the park, it’s not as easy to stumble across this spot, but once you discover it, you won’t want to leave.
+These enclosed gardens have a very special feature – peacocks.
+Set off to the side of the park, this spot is fairly difficult to find, but once you discover it, you won’t want to leave.
 Follow the peacocks through the maze-like bushes, trees and quaint ponds, and if you’re lucky, you’ll see them flying down from the tall trees in the garden.

-May is the ideal time to visit La Rosaleda, the circular rose gardens of the Retiro Park.
-Located fairly close to the Jardines de Cecilio Rodríguez, the gardens feature over 4000 blooming roses in various colors, shapes and sizes.
-The archway trellises, covered in ivy and roses, make you feel like you’re in some kind of fairy tale, and picturesque fountains and park benches complete the experience.
+May is the ideal time to visit La Rosaleda, the circular rose gardens of Retiro Park.
+Located fairly close to the Jardines de Cecilio Rodríguez, the garden features over 4,000 blooming flowers in various colours, shapes and sizes.
+The archway trellises, covered in ivy and roses, make you feel like you’re in some kind of fairytale, and picturesque fountains and park benches complete the experience.

-For a little bit of Spain’s royal history, wander down the Paseo de la Argentina, also known as the Paseo de las Estatuas, or the Statue Walk.
-As you might guess from the name, the path is lined and decorated with 18th century statues of Spain’s past royalty.
+For a little bit of Spain’s royal history, wander down the Paseo de la Argentina, also known as the Paseo de las Estatuas (Statue Walk).
+As you might guess from the name, the path is lined and decorated with 18th-century statues of Spain’s past royalty.
 This spot is perfect for a leisurely stroll and a little bit of culture at the same time.